elastic/kibana/src/core/server/server.api.md

 import { Request } from 'hapi';
 import { ResponseObject } from 'hapi';
 import { ResponseToolkit } from 'hapi';
-import { SavedObjectsNamespace as SavedObjectsNamespace_2 } from 'src/core/server';
-import { SavedObjectsNamespace as SavedObjectsNamespace_3 } from 'src/core/server/saved_objects';
 import { Schema } from '@kbn/config-schema';
 import { Server } from 'hapi';
 import { Type } from '@kbn/config-schema';